Michigan State vs. Central Michigan Predictions & Picks – September 1

 - Central Michigan went unbeaten ATS (2-0) as underdogs of 14 points or more last season.

-- A total of six of Chippewas games last season went over the point total.
+- In Chippewas games last season, combined scoring went over the point total six times.

-- The average total for Central Michigan's games last season was 56.5 points, 11 more than this game's over/under.
+- Last season, Central Michigan's games resulted in an average scoring total of 56.5, which is 11.0 points higher than the over/under for this matchup.

 Rep your team with officially licensed college football gear!
 Head to Fanatics to find jerseys, shirts, and much more.